General supply & Packing information

 (art supply information first, scroll down for personal supply information)

 An artist's travel kit is much lighter than a home studio kit!

 Because most students fly to Over the Top retreats, you are encouraged to bring only the supplies listed.
 All supplies are your responsibility to transport and carry, so packing smart and light is highly encouraged.

-Your kit will include four projects with the line drawings printed for you on high quality hot press watercolor paper.
-The price of the kit has been factored into your retreat price, no extra digital stamp or paper purchase is necessary.
+Your kit will include three projects with the line drawings printed on high quality artist grade paper.
+The price of the kit has been factored into your retreat price, no extra stamp or paper purchase is necessary.

-NOTE: You will leave the retreat with more supplies and materials than you arrive with.
-For those flying, we may need to ship your projects home.
-Safe bubble mailers will be provided and Amy will gladly make the post office run to send your projects home.
+NOTE: You will leave the retreat with more materials than you arrive with.
+Safe bubble mailers will be provided and we will arrange to mail your projects home if necessary.

 Please bring the following products to your Over the Top retreat.

 Links are Amazon Associates links, Amy uses the proceeds to cover the costs associated with the free Taste of Vanilla program.